jonnyhoeven/justme.dev/projects/gitops-workshop.md

 ### Introduction

-This workshop is designed to provide a basic understanding of Kubernetes and ArgoCD.
+This workshop is designed to provide basic understanding of Kubernetes and ArgoCD.

-During the workshop, we'll be deploying a simple application to a Kubernetes cluster using Kubectl and then we'll deploy the same application using ArgoCD.
+During the workshop, we'll be deploying a simple application to your Kubernetes cluster using Kubectl.
+Later we'll deploy the same application using ArgoCD using your new git repository.
+Meanwhile, we'll be checking out multiple tools to communicate with and control Kubernetes clusters.

+After this workshop:

+- You'll have a development Kubernetes cluster you can tinker with from your own git repository.
+  This means you'll be able to _deploy_, _update_ and _delete_ applications remotely and declaratively from your own (private) git repository to your development cluster.

+- Inside out, your cluster will be managed by ArgoCD, which will be managed by the contents of your git repository.
+  It's looking for changes in your git repository and will apply them to your cluster.
+- You'll be able to deploy applications using kubectl, use manifest files and ArgoCD or Git-Ops to deploy your `manifests`.
+- You'll understand the difference between `declarative` vs `imperative` statements and the vital importance of proper `health checks` in conjunction with `livenessProbe`, `readinessProbe` and `startupProbe`.
+- Yes, kubernetes has some deep dark `logic`, it's a declarative system that will try to maintain the desired state and might do some unexpected things if you're not careful.
+Puppet and Ansible are also imperative systems, they will do the same thing every time you run them.
+- You'll understand the difference between `Pods`, `Services`, `Ingress`, `Namespaces`, `ConfigMaps` and `Secrets`.
+- You'll understand the difference between `K3S` and `K8S` and the importance of `Helm` and `Lens`.

 ### Kubernetes concepts

-Kubernetes is a container orchestration platform that automates deployment, scaling and management of containerized applications.
+- Kubernetes is a container orchestration platform that automates deployment, scaling and management of containerized applications.

-It's declarative, meaning you define the desired state of the system and Kubernetes automatically changes the current state to the desired state the best way it can.
+- It's declarative, meaning you define the desired state of the system and Kubernetes automatically changes the current state to the desired state the best way it can.

-It's designed to be extensible and scalable and it's built to handle a wide range of workloads, from stateless to stateful applications.
+- It's designed to be extensible and scalable and it's built to handle a wide range of workloads, from stateless to stateful applications.

 ### Extendable - Custom Resource Definitions (CRD's)

-Kubernetes utilizes Custom Resource Definitions (CRDs) for extendability.
+- Kubernetes utilizes Custom Resource Definitions (CRDs) for extendability.

-CRDs allow extendability for the Kubernetes API by creating new resources classes.
+- CRDs allow extendability for the Kubernetes API by creating new resources classes.

 This allows developers to create their own resources or controllers to manage these resources.